kng-mtd/test0/bash.md

 ---

+column file

+- -t

+---

-cut file (not for multi byte character)
+rev file (not for multi byte character)

-- -c num
-- -c num-
-- -c -num
-- -c num1-num2
-- -d delim -f num
-- -d delim -f num1-num2

 ---